petertwigg/petertwigg.github.io/testimonials.md

 ## Testimonials from clients who have worked with Peter Twigg

+> Highly recommended.
+Whether you are new to meditative practices or not.
+You will amazing experiences and your life will be richer for it.
+Do it!
+> <footer>Retiree, Oberon, NSW, Australia</footer>

+> Peter is one of best trained therapists and instructors for meditational techniques, I've known and worked with.
+> <footer>Self-employed, Zalec, Slovenia</footer>

 > Working with you [Peter] moves me deeply.
 Scenarios or constructs have no place as issues are approached from the core, in a profoundly intense spiritual space.
 I am eternally grateful for your humanity, guidance and compassion in this journey towards transformation.
 > <footer>Business Owner and Mother, London, UK</footer>